raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 yielding the establishment of a DSO Session.

-If the RCODE is set to any value other than NOERROR (0) or DSOTYPENI (tentatively 11), then the client MUST assume that the server does not implement DSO at all.
+If the RCODE is set to any value other than NOERROR (0) or DSOTYPENI ([TBA2] tentatively 11), then the client MUST assume that the server does not implement DSO at all.
 In this case the client is permitted to continue sending DNS messages on that connection, but the client SHOULD NOT issue further DSO messages on that connection.